GulamMurtuzaHussain/Landmine-Soft-Internship-Project/README.md

 ```

-## Steps to run the project locally:
+## Steps to run the project locally

 - 1. Open VS Code and run:
       ```